 I guess we were all hungry!

-We met our tour guide Chuck and he enthusiastically told us all about Portland Old Port and what we could expect on the tour.
+We met our tour guide Chuck and he enthusiastically told us all about Portland Old Port and what we could expect on the tour of Old Port Maine restaurants.

 He did an awesome job of introducing everyone on the tour and we instantly started chatting away.